Frequently Asked Questions & Program Details

 Q. Will I be required to attend the entire week?

 A. Yes.
 Attendance at all sessions is mandatory for every student.
 There will be limited free time during the week, and some of the meals and excursions will be optional.
 As a general rule, however, students should be prepared to attend sessions or activities from 8:00 AM to 10:00 PM Monday through Friday, and from 8:00 AM to 1:00 PM on Saturday.
-Students will be asked to arrive on site before 5:00 PM on Sunday, May 17, and the closing session will end by 1:00 PM on Saturday, May 23.
+Students will be asked to arrive on site before 5:00 PM on Sunday, and depart after 3:00 PM on Saturday.

 Q. What will the substantive teaching be like?